helium/ebus/README.md

 --------

 Fork the repo and simply use `make` to build the library.
-You will need `cmake` installed to build the required libdbus package.
+You will need the `libdbus` development libraries and headers installed on your system.

 To run the tests run `make test`.